grafana/grafana/docs/sources/reference/playlist.md

 1. Name your playlist in the __Name__ text box.
 1. Enter a time interval in the __Interval__ text box.

-The time interval is the amount of time for Grafana to stay on a particular Dashboard before advancing to the next one on the playlist.
+The time interval is the amount of time for Grafana to stay on a particular dashboard before advancing to the next one on the playlist.

 ## Add a dashboard to a playlist